-STEP BY STEP PROCEDURE: OFFLOADING/DELETING DATA FILES
+STEP BY STEP PROCEDURE: OFFLOADING DATA FILES

 Step Action Result 1 Start LISST-SOP program Program started.
 2 Select Offload from the LISST menu or press on the Offload button.
 Gets current directory of files from memory and displays the list.
 3 Choose the files to be offloaded by clicking on the file name on the list.
 Multiple files can be selected by hold down the CTRL key while clicking on files.
 Use the SHIFT key to select a range of files.
 Files selected and path set.
-Select Files on Datalogger Highlighting to select files on datalogger from the following list, then press OK.
-Name: Size: Modified: L1051628.DAT 160 04-14-04 4:28p L1051637.DAT 240 04-14-04 4:37p L1071048.DAT 160 04-16-04 10:48a L1071049.DAT 80,000 04-16-04 11:06a L1081146.DAT 400 04-17-04 11:47a L1081148.DAT 80 04-17-04 11:48a L1081150.DAT 240 04-17-04 11:51a L1081301.DAT 80 04-17-04 1:01p L1081306.DAT 240 04-17-04 1:10p L1100847.DAT 160 04-19-04 8:47a L1100848.DAT 80 04-19-04 8:48a L1100848.DAT 80 04-19-04 8:48a L1100849.DAT 160 04-19-04 8:49a L1100850.DAT 160 04-19-04 8:50a L1100851.DAT 80 04-19-04 8:51a L1100912.DAT 160 04-19-04 9:12a L1101655.DAT 80 04-19-04 4:55p L1101832.DAT 880 04-19-04 6:35p L1101846.DAT 7,440 04-19-04 6:50p L1101906.DAT OK Cancel Press the OK button to accept the current selection.
+Highlighting to select files on datalogger from the following list, then press OK.
+Name: Size: Modified: Press the OK button to accept the current selection.
 A dialog box with a path for storing the downloaded data will appear.
 Edit the path or press on the Browse button to select a new path.
 The files names will remain the same as on the compact flash.
 The file creation date and time will not be preserved.
 Press OK to begin the offloading.
-Data File Location Directory location for storing offloaded files: NSequoiaServer\chuck\Products\LISST-100X\Engir Browse OK Cancel Cancel
+Directory location for storing offloaded files: NSequoiaServer\chuck\Products\LISST-100D\Engire Browse OK Cancel Ca 4 A Status bar will be displayed for each file offloaded.
+Text in the lower left corner will display the current file being offloaded.
+Offloading files from memory to the PC